MetaSys-LISBP/PhysioFit/docs/FAQ.rst

 ------------------------------------------------------------------

 There are many reasons why a fit can be incorrect.
-In most cases, it is because the run parameters have to be tweaked to help Physiofit get on the right track.
+In most cases, it is because the run parameters have to be tweaked to help PhysioFit get on the right track.
 For more info on the run parameters and how they affect the fitting process, please refer to the :ref:`physiofit parameters`.